 Other medical problems.
 Do you have heart or lung problems, diabetes, or blood clots?
 It may raise the chances of complications from your surgery.
 You'll need to get these under control before you can make a decision about knee replacement.

-- Unclear cause of knee pain.
-"Is your knee really causing your pain?" says Lajam.
+Other reasons for your joint trouble.
+"Is your knee really causing your pain?"
+Lajam says.
 "Sometimes you get pain from the low back that causes your knee pain.
 Sometimes people with bad hip arthritis have pain in the knee."
-Work with your doctor to make sure you've found the real source of your pain.
-If you don't, your knee may still hurt just as much months after surgery.
+Work with your doctor to make sure you've found the real reason you hurt.
+If you don't, your knee may still bother you just as much months after surgery.

 Are you getting a new knee?
 Here are a few things to know: